kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 ```

 The flag is spelled correctly, but there is a typo in deploymen**c**t.
-Same error will pop up if you're trying to use a command that is not present in the version of kosli cli you are using.
+The same error will pop up if you're trying to use a command that is not present in the version of the kosli CLI you are using.

 ### zsh: no such user or named directory